Automated External Defibrillator

 An AED can detect these arrhythmias.
 It can then give an electric shock to the heart.

-This can help it restart at a normal rhythm and pump blood normally.
+This can help it stop an abnormal rhythm and restart a normal heart rhythm that pumps

 Using an AED